codecircuit/minstructor/doc/mcollector.md

 :   Path to output the CSV data.
 If not specified the mcollector will
     print the CSV data to stdout.
 This flag might result in asking for confirmation in case of overwriting a file.

+-r, \--recursive
+:   Search recursively for data files in given directories.

 -f
 :   Do not prompt.
 This might result in overwriting files.